• Skip to main content

 The possibility of snow storms and road closures means additional travel expenses for your vendor team as well.
 In the winter I travel up a day or two early to make sure I get there.
 No storm is going to keep me from getting to your snowy winter elopement!

-If you’re planning a winter elopement in Colorado check out my Winter Mountain Elopement Guide!
+If you’re planning a winter elopement in Colorado check out my extensive winter adventure guide!

 If you’re thinking about doing a helicopter elopement in Colorado then Telluride is the place to go.
 Check out Helitrax for private mountain tours!
 Colorado doesn’t offer much in way of helicopter mountain landings due to restrictions but Helitrax is one company that has permits for the San Juan mountains.